ysyk2021/the-resilient-social-worker-developing-inner-strength-and-perseverance-in-social-work/src/chapter-8-3.md

-Chapter 7: Coping with Trauma and Secondary Trauma: Building Resilience in the Face of Adversity
+Building Resilience in the Face of Adversity
 ================================================================================================

 Trauma and secondary trauma are common experiences for social workers in the field.
 They can cause significant emotional and psychological distress, and impact the well-being and effectiveness of social workers.
 In this chapter, we will explore strategies for coping with trauma and secondary trauma, and building resilience in the face of adversity.